 then if we wanted to find those entries with the values represented by the

 expression must be written along the lines of

 for $cat in /atom:entry[nlm:issue-id = $issue-id]/atom:category[@scheme eq $scheme and @term eq $term]

 Writing it in an alternative way, using nested predicates,

 resulting in longer execution times.
-As more predicates are added to a query, it can become very difficult to figure out how best to structure the query to take full advantage of the indexes.
+As more predicates are added to a query, it can

 more indexes, reduces the execution time to around 4.6 seconds:

 [atom:category/@term = $hpp:model.adjunct]